jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/4_Beam_Opti.typ

 The primary advantage stems from the seamless integration capabilities between SciPy and the beam model solver IndeterminateBeam @interdetbeam_tool, both being free and open-source tools.
 This compatibility facilitates reproducibility of the research findings, enabling other researchers to build upon this work without requiring substantial financial resources.
 The SciPy package offers additional advantages through its robust documentation, straightforward installation process, and established reliability within the scientific computing community.
-A especially relevant feature of the SciPy differential evolution implementation lies in its ability to utilize multiple #gls("cpu", long:true) cores while providing extensive customization options for optimization.
+An especially relevant feature of the SciPy differential evolution implementation lies in its ability to utilize multiple #gls("cpu", long:true) cores while providing extensive customization options for optimization.

 // --------------------------- application to lie --------------------------- //
 The optimization process yields a discretized representation of the aerodynamic loads, providing essential parameters for experimental structural testing.